Govardhanaraokotla/CHAT_WITH_WEBSITE_USING_RAG/README.md

 ## 🌐 Chat with Websites Using RAG

-**Chat with Websites** is a web-based application that enables users to interact with and query website content seamlessly.
+Welcome to the **Chat with Websites** is a web-based application that enables users to interact with and query website content seamlessly.
 By combining web scraping and advanced text processing, it provides meaningful insights in response to your queries.

 ---